 setxkbmap -option compose:rwin (substitute

-rwin with the favorite key if needed), or set it up in the dungeon of XKB configuration (I couldn’t find quickly for where and how, and configured via X-files, see below, but it won’t work obviously with Wayland).
+rwin with the favorite key if needed), or set it up in dungeon of XKB configuration files (I couldn’t find quickly where and how, and configured via X-files, see below, but obviously it not gonna work with Wayland).

 the on pressing Compose+t.
 CJK people doesn’t like ibus either.
 Fortunately, even though ibus maintainer doesn’t seem to be interested in fixing anything personally, at least they maintains it, so you can write a patch, and hope the PR to be merged.